(Ver esta página en español)

-People are weighing the decision to leave their homes and migrate based on hearsay from friends and family members.
+People throughout the Americas are weighing the risk of staying in their countries of origin and dealing with violence, political upheaval, abject poverty, and increasingly the impacts of climate change with the risk of migrating north, a dangerous proposition in its own right.
 They are often basing this life-altering move on misinformation, rumors, or insufficient information.
 Many arrive at the U.S.-Mexico border unprepared for the legal and logistical situation ahead.

 What is El Migrante?

-As for how people are using El Migrante, one woman at a shelter in Mexicali read a story in the bulletin that helped her find a safer place to stay in Tijuana that catered to women and children.
-Another migrant tipped off El Migrante that the operators of a large shelter in Tijuana were planning to close it down, enabling us to push for clarity on that situation and provide people an adequate amount of time to transition to a new living space.
-A Honduran migrant with a Mexican work permit contacted us to find out whether employers could legally reject him for being a foreigner.
-We brought his question to a local official and were able to report that no – employers doing this were in in violation of Mexican labor laws.
+Migrants are using El Migrante to get and share important information, and to be heard.
+One woman at a shelter in Mexicali read a story in our newspaper that helped her find a safe shelter in Tijuana catering to women and children.
+Another migrant tipped off El Migrante that the operators of a large shelter on the border were planning to close it down, enabling us to push for clarity on that situation and provide people an adequate amount of time to transition to a new living space.
+A Honduran migrant with a Mexican work permit contacted us to find out whether employers could legally turn him down for jobs because he’s a foreigner.
+We brought his question to a local official and were able to share information showing that employers doing this were in violation of Mexican labor laws.

 Support this work:

 - Partner.
 We are seeking funding to support our existing work, and the plans and local partnerships we have in place to expand to other locations along the border.
-Get in touch to discuss collaboration or review concept notes: firstname.lastname@example.org
+Get in touch to discuss collaboration or review concept notes.